 - a didactical model will be designed in order to implement integrated STEM-didactics

 - 20 good practices based on an interdisciplinary learning approach will be developed.
 A difference will be made between 2 age groups, as children in the last years of primary school are in particular vulnerable to a drop of their attitude to STEM (De Meyere, 2013).
-Therefore, in the project 10 STEM-good practices will be developed for 9-12 years old, and subsequently, 10 for the age group of 6-8 years
+Therefore, in the project 10 STEM-good practices will be developed for 9-12 years old, and subsequently, 10 for the age group of 6-8 years old.

-- 2 international Joint staff training events will be organised amongst teachers who tested the activities.
+- 2 international Joint staff training events will be organized amongst teachers who tested the activities.
 For the age group 9-12 years old in Segovia, Spain (November 2017) and for the age group 6-9 years old in Brugge, Belgium (January 2019)

 - National training events for teachers organized by the partners